Pastor confessed to killing a father - after pretending to help family look for him

 Mississippi pastor confessed to killing a father - after pretending to help family look for him, daughter says

-A Mississippi pastor has confessed to killing a man three years ago - after allegedly pretending to help the family look for the victim.

-James Eric Crisp, 37, confessed on 30 August to the killing of 48-year-old Roger Loyd Taylor, of Sulligent, Alabama.
-The Monroe County, Mississippi, Sheriff’s Office said in a statement that Mr Crisp decided to give up his “physical freedom” and his position as a minister at God’s House of Hope in Kilmichael to regain his spiritual freedom.

-But speaking to The Independent on Monday, Taylor’s daughter, BreAnn, cast doubt on Mr Crisp’s supposed transformation.
-She recounted how Mr Crisp allegedly helped her look for her father right after he went missing in 2019, and repeatedly assured her that he didn’t have anything to do with the disappearance.
+Speaking to The Independent on Monday, BreAnn told how Crisp had purported to help look for her father after he vanished on 10 March 2019 and repeatedly assured her that he didn’t have anything to do with Taylor’s disappearance - all while knowing exactly what had happened to the 48-year-old of Sulligent, Alabama.

-“He said, ‘Bre, I would never do something like that to you.
-Whoever did this, they deserved more than just prison,” Ms Taylor alleged.
-“He said, ‘They deserve to die themselves.’
+“He said: ‘Bre, I would never do something like that to you.
+Whoever did this, they deserved more than just prison,” BreAnn said six days on from the confession.
+“He said: ‘They deserve to die themselves.’
 But now that he’s come [forward] with it, he wants to say, ‘I found Jesus, I am reformed.’”

-Authorities said that despite several searches where Taylor’s vehicle was found after he went missing on 19 March 2019, no developments had been made in the case until Mr Crisp walked into the sheriff’s office last Tuesday and confessed to disposing of Taylor’s body in the area of Blair Cemetery Road.

-Mr Crisp was charged with manslaughter and booked into Monroe County Jail.
-His bond was set at $150,000.
+The search for Taylor had gone cold shortly after his car was found two days after he vanished, leaving police with no leads until Crisp, who has a lengthy criminal history of drug offences, walked into the sheriff’s office.

+He told police that he killed Taylor during a “physical altercation” before disposing of his body - which still has not been recovered - near Blair Cemetery Road.

-Ms Taylor, 26, said her father and Mr Crisp did not have a close relationship, but in the days after Taylor vanished, his alleged killer joined the search.
+BreAnn, 26, said her father and Crisp did not have a close relationship, but in the days after Taylor vanished, his alleged killer joined the search.

 “He helped me look for my dad … he knew when he was helping me look for my dad what he had done,” she said.

-Ms Taylor said her father and Mr Crisp met each other through her as her boyfriend at the time was the pastor’s best friend.
-After the investigation into Taylor’s disappearance fell behind without leads, Mr Crisp was arrested for drug offences.
+BreAnn said her father and Crisp met each other through her as her boyfriend at the time was the pastor’s best friend.
+After the investigation into Taylor’s disappearance fell behind without leads, Crisp was arrested for drug offences.

-“I treated [Mr Crisp] like he was a member of my family.
+“I treated [Crisp] like he was a member of my family.
 Even after he was in prison, I picked him up from a bus station so he didn’t have to spend the night [there] when he got out of prison,” she added.

 “Whenever his family shunned him, I made sure he got somewhere to go so he didn’t go to the streets....I put money on his phone so he could send messages to his kids.”

-Ms Taylor said she confronted Mr Crisp on Saturday.
-The interaction, she said, convinced her that he didn’t have any remorse and gave off a cold demeanour.
+BreAnn said she confronted Crisp on Saturday, four days after the confession.
+The interaction, she said, convinced her that he didn’t have any remorse as he gave off a cold demeanour.

 “It’s been three years and they want to play this row of ‘he’s reformed,’ but if he was so reformed he would have remorse for what he did,” she said.